isomerpages/nlb-IOHA2020/_programme/registration.md

 <b>Registration and Payment </b>

-Registration and payment for the IOHA Virtual Conference 2021 should be completed via the online registration system via this link.
-Registration is required for all persons attending the conference.
+Registration is required for all persons attending the IOHA Virtual Conference 2021.
+Registration and payment (via PayPal/credit/debit card) for the conference are to be completed via the online registration system.
+Email [NLB_IOHA2020@nlb.gov.sg](NLB_IOHA2020@nlb.gov.sg) if you need alternative payment methods.

 <b>Registration Deadlines </b>